radon-h2020/demo-datapipeline-validation-and-load-testing/README.md

 - Copy the jar files to JMeterHome/lib/ext/ of Jmeter.
 - Create a Test Plan and click on Thread Group.
 - Set Number of Threads, Ramp-up period and Loop Count to 1.
-- Right click on thread groups and as a JSR233 sampler.
+- Right click on thread groups and add a JSR233 sampler.
 - Select Java as the language in the JSR233 sampler.
 - Add the following code in the script section of the sampler.
 ```